GoogleChrome/developer.chrome.com/site/en/blog/extension-news-july-2023/index.md

 #### Offscreen documents {: #offscreen-api }

 The [Offscreen API][api-offscreen] was introduced in Chrome 109.
 It allows Manifest V3 extensions to handle use cases that need interaction with the DOM or window, which cannot be performed in the extension service worker.
-Also, Chrome 114 introduced two additional reasons: `'WORKERS'` for instances when your document needs to spawn a worker and `'LOCAL_STORAGE'` to help migrate data from window.localStorage to [chrome.storage API][mv3-localstorage].
+Also, Chrome 114 introduced two additional offscreen reasons: `'WORKERS'` for instances when your document needs to spawn a worker and `'LOCAL_STORAGE'` to help migrate data from `window.localStorage` to the [`chrome.storage` API][mv3-localstorage].

 Starting in Chrome 115, you can provide multiple reasons when creating an offscreen document.
 This allows you to perform two related tasks in the same document.

 #### New Side Panel API 🎉 {: #side-panel-api }

 In the past, the only way to create sidebars in extensions was by injecting a new element with content scripts on every page.
-In Chrome 114, the [Side Panel API][api-sidepanel] was launched!
+In Chrome 114, the [Side Panel API][api-sidepanel] was launched.
 Now you can develop a companion sidebar experience for users in a much more straightforward way.
 Read more about how the [Side Panel API allows you to design a superior user experience][blog-sidepanel].

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/OU9486fAP8Dqgrs83L39.png", alt="A dictionary extension that shows the definition of a selected word", width="500", height="537", class="screenshot" %}